Skip to content

 PackageWhat it does

-@nice-code/common-errorsStandard Schema validation errors + Hono middleware.
+@nice-code/common-errorsReady-made validation errors + Hono middleware.

-@nice-code/utilTyped storage adapters and WebCrypto utilities.
+@nice-code/utilTyped storage helpers and crypto helpers.

-export const userDomain = appRoot.createChildDomain({
+export const act_user = act_app.createChildDomain({

-domain: "user",
+domain: "act_user",

 actions: {